workingDog/nendohakari/README.md

 ### **The results**

-Swiping left brings the **results** pages, where the clay information and all calculated values are displayed.
+Swiping left or pressing the **results** button brings the **results** pages, where the clay information and all calculated values are displayed.
 Each **clay part** is displayed by its colour and is initially given a generic name.
 Taping on the name brings up the keyboard to edit the name.